 19 Claremont Crescent

 Paul Hatton joined the School in 1992 as a Non-Clinical Lecturer in Biomaterials Science following postdoctoral research funded by the Medical Research Council, industry, and European Commission, in the Department of Biomedical Sciences.
-He was promoted to a Personal Chair in 2002, and took the role of Director of Research in 2016.
+He was promoted to a Personal Chair in 2002, and took over the role of Director of Research in 2016.